syncfusion-content/uwp-docs/uwp/Masked-TextBox/Working-with-SfMaskedEdit.md

 # Working with UWP Masked TextBox (SfMaskedEdit)

-This section explains about accessing `SfMaskedEdit` properties and events associated with it.
+This section explains about accessing `UWP Masked TextBox` properties and events associated with it.

 ## Masking the Input